JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 2
 ```

 See also the closures in the examples in the next two sections.
-A variable
+A variable,
-such as `x` in the first example and `state` in the second that is inherited
+such as `x` in the first example and `state` in the second, that is inherited
 from the enclosing scope by the inner function is sometimes called a
 *captured* variable.
 Captured variables can present performance challenges
 discussed in [performance tips](@ref man-performance-tips).

 The distinction between inheriting global scope and nesting local scope
 can lead to some slight differences between functions
-defined in local vs. global scopes for variable assignments.
+defined in local versus global scopes for variable assignments.
 Consider the modification of the last example by moving `bar` to the global scope:

 ```jldoctest